alexander-kastil/az-cloud-native/demos/07-dapr/04-secrets-config/readme.md

 ![Dapr Secrets](_images/secrets.png)

-- Execute [create-kv-dapr-app.azcli](create-kv-dapr-app.azcli) to create a Key Vault and a secret in Azure Key Vault.
+- Execute [create-secrets-config-app.azcli](create-secrets-config-app.azcli) to create a Key Vault, the App Configuration Service and a secret in Azure Key Vault.

 - Start the Dapr sidecar and the [food-api-dapr](../00-app//food-api-dapr/) application using the following command: